illusorier/123/ES5/Basic.md

 ## Code
 A program,often referred to as *source code* or just *code*,is a set of special instructions to tell the computer what tasks to perform.

+An *identifier* is the name of a variable,

 ### Statements

 In a computer language, a group of words, numbers, and operators that perform a specific task is a *statement*.

+Roughly,

+A program is basically a sequence of statements(we're ignoring declarations here).

 Programs are just collections of many statements.